Indigo5684/Notes/docs/physics/mechanics/2-projectiles-charged-particles.md

 ## Section 2.1 - Air Resistance

 **Definition**.
 The *drag*, or resistive force on an object due to the atmosphere, is denoted as $\mathbf{f}$.
-Note that this is **not** the force density, but the overall force.
+Note that this is **not**. the force density, but the overall force.
 In most cases, this force directly opposes the direction of motion.
 If not, the other component is known as *lift*, however this is mostly negligible.

 We define air resistance as $\mathbf{f} = -f(v) \hat{\mathbf{v}}$.
 We consider two types in this text: linear, where $f(v) = f_{lin} = bv$, and quadratic, where $f(v) = f_{quad} = cv^2$.
 Note that often times we consider both, and state that $f(v) = f_{lin} + f_{quad} = bv + cv^2$.